Preventing Mother-to-Child Transmission of HIV

 - HIV is detected as early as possible during pregnancy (or before a woman gets pregnant).

-- Women with HIV receive HIV medicine during pregnancy and childbirth and, in certain situations, have a scheduled cesarean delivery (sometimes called a C-section).
+- Women with HIV receive HIV medicines during pregnancy and childbirth and, in certain situations, have a scheduled cesarean delivery (sometimes called a C-section).

 - Babies born to women with HIV receive HIV medicines for 4 to 6 weeks after birth and are not breastfed.